 |O-9||Vice Admiral||VADM||Flag Officer|

 The letter and number represent the rank title and paygrade of the Navy SEAL.
-It’s important to note Navy SEAL ranks are different from the paygrade and signifies the level of job duties and leadership responsibilities.
-Every SEAL can further advance their careers by continuing education and through command and specialty opportunities.
+It’s essential to note that Navy SEAL ranks are different from the pay grade and signify the job duties and leadership responsibilities.
+Every SEAL can advance their careers by continuing education and through command and specialty opportunities.